 Simple English definitions for legal terms

-Read a random definition: notary record book
+Read a random definition: organizational strike

 The rule of 78 is a way to figure out how much money someone can save by paying off a loan early.
 This is especially helpful when the loan has higher interest payments at the beginning.
 To use the rule of 78, you add up the numbers for all the remaining payments and divide that by the total of all the payments.
 Then you multiply that percentage by the total interest.
 This helps people see how much money they can save by paying off their loan early.